jbwq/SC1015-MiniProject/README.md

 - Random Forest

 ## Conclusion
+- In conclusion, the model that yielded the highest accuracy (in terms of both the recall and F1-score metrics) is utilising the k-Nearest Neighbours classification method.

 ## Key Takeaways
 - Explored various data visualisation.
 - Explored different methods during Data Cleaning (for cholesterol values: removing 0s, replacing with them median values and replacing with a *multivariate polynomial regression **predicted*** value.
 - Carrying out Data Resampling after *Data Cleaning* and identifying which *risk factors* are the better predictors for **HeartDiease**.
 - Gaining a deeper understanding of metrics used to evaluate the accuracy of models such as F1 score, Precision, Accuracy and Recall and when to apply them according to our needs.
-- Explored classification methods as alternatives to building models.
-By understanding their respective applications and their advantages and disadvantages.
+- Explored classification methods as alternatives to build accurate and reliable models.
+By understanding their respective applications and their advantages and disadvantages, this allowed us to see which type of algorithms are applicable and suited for different datasets.
 - Technical and platform usage: Collaborating on Google Collab and Github.

 ## Presentation materials (video presentation)